HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/generator.md

 # Trivia

 - The Generator was designed by platonthek
 - In real life, Generators are machines that convert potential, kinetic, or chemical energy into electricity.
-The Generator in Suroi is a fuel-based generator since it requires gas to operate
+The Generator in Suroi is a fuel-based generator since it requires gas to operate, learn more about generators [here](https://en.wikipedia.org/wiki/Gas_generator)
 - The sounds for the Generator came from a Yanmar 3TNA72UJ3 3-cylinder Diesel engine inside a John Deere 455

 # History